JUDSON’S FREE APPLICATION FOR FEDERAL STUDENT AID (FAFSA) CODE: 001700

 Grab a pencil or your phone–these are the most important dates related to the financial aid process.

 This is the earliest date you can submit your FAFSA.
 Beginning in 2021-22 FAFSA, students are required to report information from an earlier tax year (2019 income and tax information).
-Illinois residents are encouraged to submit their FAFSA as close to October 1 as possible to receive full consideration for the MAP Grant.
+Illinois residents are encouraged to submit their FAFSA as close the opening in December as possible to receive full consideration for the MAP Grant.

 Priority Deadline for Illinois Residents

 FAFSA Priority Deadline to receive priority consideration for Judson University financial aid.
 FAFSAs will still be received and evaluated after the priority deadline, but less aid may be available.